 Global youth literacy rates have been rising steadily for decades; we can't let COVID-19 reverse that progress

-It is important that schools open as soon as they can do so safely, in line with global health guidelines.
+It is imperative that schools open as soon as they can do so safely, in line with global health guidelines.
 Prior to the pandemic, UNESCO and the World Bank released data showing that 53 percent of children in low- and middle-income countries cannot read and understand a simple story by the end of primary school.
 High-quality education is a human right: the ability to read and write opens the door to a multitude of opportunities, empowering individuals to absorb information, think critically and be active participants in society.

 Universal literacy among youth is a key target within Goal 4 of the Sustainable Development Goals, along with eliminating gender disparities that exist in access to learning.
 While the global youth literacy rate increased from 86 percent to 91 percent over the past two decades, regional and gender gaps are prevalent — literacy rates are lower in lower-income countries and higher among males than females by 7 percentage points.